bhekie2k/Azure-SIEM-Challenge/README.md

 ## Steps to Reproduce

 1. **Setting Up the Honeypot (VM)**
-   - Create a Windows 10 VM on Azure.
+   - Create a VM on Azure.
+My choice was a Win 10 machine as the most basic configuration needed.
    - Change all default administrator account information and use a specific username and password for the VM.
    - Disable the firewall by running `wf.msc` and turning off the public and private profiles.
+   - Ensure you are able to ping the device and RDP into it from the internet.
+This confirms it can be discovered by actors on the web.

 2. **Running the PowerShell Script**
-   - On the honeypot VM, open PowerShell ISE, paste script and save.
+   - On the honeypot VM, open PowerShell ISE, paste script and save it where it can be easily located.
    - Register account on [ipgeolocation.io](https://ipgeolocation.io/) and use your provided API Key in the PS1 script.
    - Run the script and leave it running.
    - Leave the honeypot VM online while running the script for 96 hours.